permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 The first
 issue is that the "window" in the context of the web application is the canvas, not the browser window.
-Simply making the canvas resize with the page does not fix the problem as
+However, simply making the canvas fill the browser window does not fix the problem since
-Emscripten will not recognize the canvas resizing as a native window resize.
+Emscripten does not emulate the canvas resizing as a window resize.

 The solution is to do things manually by taking advantage of another